cvat-ai/cvat/site/content/en/docs/api_sdk/sdk/highlevel-api.md

     # If an object is modified on the server, the local object is not updated automatically.
     # To reflect the latest changes, the local object needs to be fetch()-ed.
-    # Any local changes in the object will be discarded.
     task.fetch()

     # Let's obtain another task.
 Again, it can be done via the task repository.